DavesCodeMusings/BLE-Battery-Beacon/README.md

 But first, the proof of concept battery indicator.

 ## First Try
 I created [proof_of_concept_1.ino](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/proof_of_concept_1.ino) as an initial attempt to solve the problem by offering the battery level as a Bluetooth Low Energy (BLE) Generic Attribute (GATT) characteristic.
-ESPHome is configured using [esphome_config_1.yml](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/esphome_config_1.yml) to the device with Home Assistant.
+ESPHome is configured using [esphome_config_1.yml](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/esphome_config_1.yml) to link the device with Home Assistant.
 It works well when the beacon first boots up.
 ESPHome finds the beacon in its scans and reads the battery level (a fictitious 100% at this point).
 Home Assistant shows this battery level as an entity.

 So far, so good.